 As it gets close to the big day, you’ll want to set up your home (if that’s where you’re hosting the party or graduation open house).
 If you have houseguests, be sure to set up your house a few days ahead of their arrival.

 Depending on the location of the graduation party and the weather conditions, you may be able to set up the fun graduation decorations a few days in advance.
 Do any food prep if you’re cooking for the graduation party yourself.
-Make sure you’ve taken care of the logistical details like trashcans, bathroom supplies, refrigerator space, and any needs for technology.
+Make sure you’ve taken care of the logistical details like trashcans, bathroom supplies, refrigerator space, and any technology needs.

 Review your graduation party checklist carefully to ensure you’ve remembered each detail.
 This will allow you to just relax on the day of the graduation ceremony and enjoy yourself.